thycotic/ss-docs/release-notes/ss-rn-7-x.md

 - Added additional tooltips to the Secret View page.
 Bug Fixes
 - Fixed issue where Agent connections could sometimes fail due to the version not being handled properly.
 - Fixed issue where SQL Password Changing could fail when the target SQL instance was configured to use a dynamic port.
-- Added missing audit record for when a Secret moves to the root folder due to the Folder getting deleted.
+- *dded missing audit"record for when a"Secret moves to the root folder due to the Folder getting deleted.
-- Fixed missing localizations on the IP Address page.
+- *ixed missing localizations on the IP Address page.
-- Fixed issue where users could import Secrets without Folders when the configuration option to require Folders was turned on.
+- *ixed issue where users could import Secrets without Folders when the configuration option to require Folders was turned on.
-- Fixed bug where Template Name could be set to blank.
+- *ixed bug where Template Name could be set to blank.
-- Fixed bug where Secret permissions could get in an inconsistent state when Bulk Changing permissions and inheritance was enabled.
+- *ixed bug where Secret permissions could get in an inconsistent state when Bulk Changing permissions and inheritance was enabled.
 Java API Release Notes
 - Added file attachment support.

 ## Release Notes 7.8.000040